 Francis’s stabbing.
 Ricardo’s stabbing.
 The Campanas.
 The Romanos.
 ELPIS who had captured Fortuna, Allen, Carl, and other executives.
 ELPIS, who was behind the dons’ stabbing.
 And the brewing hostilities machinated by Theta who wore Francis’s face.
 And lastly, Alma who was caught in the web.

 While Gilbert took in the information silently with a grim expression, Nico imploded.
 He paced the room wildly, ran his fingers through his hair, and dry heaved several times out the window.
-With Gilbert’s assistance and the his usual ill-timed jokes, Werner managed to calm the Transmutationist down and sat him down at his desk.
+With Gilbert’s assistance and usual ill-timed jokes, Werner managed to calm the Transmutationist down and sat him down at his desk.
 After a glass of water, Nico got a hold of himself.

 “I… saints, I’ve just been flounderin’ around here having the time of my life when everyone else was…” Nico’s face contorted with guilt.
 “I literally just spoke to Cadence over the phone yesterday, and she acted like everything was fine…!
 So she was just keeping me in the dark.
 Again.”